 6. Low-Fat Dairy Products

 Low-fat dairy products, such as kefir or unsweetened, organic yogurt, have been shown to have a positive effect on some people who deal with high blood pressure.
+Go to the next level and try coconut kefir!
 (11)

 There are also foods to avoid with high blood pressure, such as processed foods, as they tend to be high in sodium.
 You also want to limit red meat, saturated and trans fats.
 (12) Furthermore, there are a few tips and lifestyle changes you can put into practice that will help you maintain a healthy blood pressure range.